 In the Start menu, you won’t find big changes, but now you can right-click on a group name or tile folder, and you’ll now have an option to unpin it.

-Starting with the Windows 10 April 2019 update, when you start a search, you’ll notice an updated landing page with better spacing to show recent activities, adding light theme support with some subtle acrylic effect over all the search filter options.
+Starting with the Windows 10 April 2019 update, Microsoft is breaking Cortana and Search into two separate experiences in the taskbar.
+As a result, when you start a search, you’ll notice an updated landing page with better spacing to show recent activities, adding light theme support with some subtle acrylic effect over all the search filter options.

 There’s a new microphone icon in the system tray which appears when your microphone is in use, which if hover over with the mouse will also show which app is currently accessing the device.
 If you have multiple apps accessing the microphone, then you’ll only see the number of apps using the device.
 Also, if you now double-click the icon, it’ll open the Microphone settings page.

-In addition, you’ll see an updated Windows Update icon in the notification area with an orange indicator alerting you that a restart is pending.
+In addition, you’ll see an updated Windows Update icon in the notification area (and in the Start menu power button) with an orange indicator alerting you that a restart is pending.

 Starting with this new version, Action Center add a new slider to quickly adjust the brightness of the screen.